aldur/aldur.github.io/_posts/2023-10-29-jekyll-seo.md

 categories: articles
 ---

-Searching for this blog on Google with `site:aldur.pages.dev` right now does not return any results.
+Searching for this blog on Google right now does not return any results.
 Let's fix that.

-If you think about it, it makes sense.
+If you think about it, that makes sense!
 If there are no links pointing to this blog Google cannot follow them to find it and index it[^analytics].
-Luckily we can gently _welcome_ Google's crawlers here by:
+Luckily we can _welcome_ Google's crawlers here by:

 1. Adding a new "property" for this blog to the "Google Search Console".
 1. Verifying we own the "property".